CyberdyneCC/Thermos/README.md

-# KCauldron
+# Thermos

 ![Minecraft Forge v10.13.4.1614][forge]
 ![Minecraft v1.7.10][mc]
 ![Java JDK v1.8][java]
 ![Spigot 1.7.10 Snapshot ][spigot]

-### This is an unofficial fork of KCauldron aimed at eliminating all issues.
-In the end, we envision a seamless, low lag KCauldron experience.
+### Thermos is a server software aimed at eliminating all issues with craftbukkit forge servers.
+In the end, we envision a seamless, low lag Thermos experience.

 ## Chat

 Feel free to drop in on the TCPR Discord chat [here](https://discord.gg/0VmBoNh2sE2XaJ4m)

-##Patreon
+## Patreon

 You can pledge to support Robotia and his work [here](https://www.patreon.com/robotia).
 ## Issues

 **FIRST: Test if the mod has the same error in Vanilla Forge**.
-If it does, then KCauldron is *not at fault* and we cannot help you here.
+If it does, then Thermos is *not at fault* and we cannot help you here.

-If a mod does not work with KCauldron *specifically*, please check [here](https://github.com/TCPR/Fixes) before posting an issue.
+If a mod does not work with Thermos *specifically*, please check [here](https://github.com/TCPR/Fixes) before posting an issue.

 **We will NOT provide support for Reikas mods under ANY circumstances.**